Your Complete HR Compliance Checklist

 How can I keep on track of compliance?

-It seems that there are constantly moving targets when it comes to HR compliance.
+It seems that regulations and laws can be moving targets when it comes to HR compliance.
 So how are you supposed to keep track of each function?
 Let’s start by dividing things into more manageable chunks.

 Every HR department has requirements that can be sorted by:

-When you break your compliance requirements into these 3 buckets, it is easier to track what you need to care for and when you need to fulfill those requisite tasks.
-So let’s dig in.
+When you break your compliance requirements into these 3 buckets, it can be easier to track what you need to care for and when you need to fulfill the requisite tasks.
+So let’s dive in.

 Predictable compliance deadlines

-There are certain compliance events you can count on every year, which can be put on your calendar to make sure you meet specific deadlines.
-Some of those include items such as:
+There are certain compliance events you can count on every year.
+These items can be put on your calendar to make sure you meet specific deadlines.
+They can include:

-• W2s to employees and the IRS – You must provide employees with this federal form demonstrating how much pay they earned, taxes that were deducted, and retirement benefits that were provided
+• Form W-2s to employees and the IRS – You must provide employees with this federal form demonstrating how much pay they earned, taxes that were deducted, and retirement benefits that were provided.

-• EEO-1 Reporting – If you have at least 100 employees or have at least 50 or more employees and are a federal contractor, you are required to file your company’s EEO-1 report to the EEOC to certify that you are complying with this regulation.
+• EEO-1 Reporting – If you have 100 or more employees, or at least 50 for federal contractors, you are required to file your company’s EEO-1 report with the EEOC.
+The deadline to file changes from year to year, sometimes by months.

 • Prior year’s OSHA report – You must post a summary of the prior year’s worksite injuries and Occupational Safety and Health Administration (OSHA)-related injuries and illnesses in a location where all employees can view it.
 Similarly, if you employ 250 or more employees (or 20-249 employees in a high-risk industry), you must file the OSHA form 300-A.

-• PCORI reporting – If you offer your employees self-funded health care options, you must file Form 720 to meet the Patient-Centered Outcomes Research Institute Trust Fund (PCORI) requirements.
+• PCORI reporting – If you offer your employees self-insured health care options, you must file Form 720 to meet the Patient-Centered Outcomes Research Institute Trust Fund (PCORI) requirements.

 Employee-event driven compliance requirements

-It would be wonderful if we could just put all of our reporting requirements on the calendar at the beginning of the year.
-Unfortunately, the nature of being in the business of people prevents us from doing that.
-So let’s discuss the reporting that must be completed based on employee-driven events.
+It would be wonderful if we could just put reporting requirements on the calendar at the beginning of the year.
+Unfortunately, the nature of being in the business of people can prevent us from doing that.
+So let’s discuss some of the reporting that may need to be completed based on employee-driven events.

 Benefits and insurance-related reporting

-• The Mental Health Parity and Addiction Act (MHPAA)
+• The Mental Health Parity and Addiction Equity Act (MHPAEA)

 • Summary Plan Descriptions (SPDs)